ValBuster12/Recolto/README.md

 ## Adding other languages
-As of 2025, Récolt'Ô is available in French and English.
+As of 2025, the application is available in French and English.
 To add another locale,
 - add the code, file and name in the `nuxt.config.ts`, in the object `i18n`
 - add the translation file into `i18n/locales`, you can copy an existing one and translate the strings by hand (for now)